USS Philippine Sea Sailor Sends Holiday Greetings on Deployment

-201210-N-IE405-1010 ARABIAN GULF (Dec.
-10, 2020) Retail Specialist 1st Class Tiffany Howell sends holiday greetings to her family in Jacksonville, Florida, in the Arabian Gulf, Dec.
+201118-N-IE405-1013 ARABIAN GULF (Dec.
+10, 2020) Electrician’s Mate 2nd Class Andre Harris, assigned to the USS Philippine Sea (CG 58), sends holiday greetings to her family in Los Angeles, California, in the Arabian Gulf, Dec.
 10. Philippine Sea is deployed to the U.S. 5th Fleet area of operations in support of naval operations to ensure maritime stability and security in the Central Region, connecting the Mediterranean and Pacific through the Western Indian Ocean and three critical chokepoints to the free flow of global commerce.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Indra Beaufort)

 |Date Taken: